 a.
 Supervisory evaluations signed by the evaluator and the employee

 b.
 Any written and signed commendations and/or complaints, copies of which have been furnished to the employee, and any response from the employee

 All personnel records are confidential.
 An employee may review the material in the employee's file with the exception of confidential letters of recommendation or credentials from placement agencies.
-The employee’s right to access includes the right to make written objection to any information contained in the file.
+The employee’s right to access includes the right to provide written objection to any information contained in the file.
 Any written objection shall become a part of the personnel file.

 Every position will have a job description approved by the executive director.
 Job descriptions will be reviewed and updated periodically.
 Any changes must be approved by the Executive Director.